• Home

 Kamusime Banabasi

 Social and flexible young man ever eager to learn more.
-He is a news field reporter, presenter and Sports commentator at voice of muhabura 88.9 FM, the leading voice.
-He is also vast with both formal and informal experiences, currently pursuing bachelors degree in social work and social administration at metropolitan international university
+I'm also a senior news field reporter, presenter and Sports commentator previously at voice of muhabura 88.9 FM.

 You may also be interested in